Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot/select.typ

   witnessed: "Ishika",
 )

+#to-do(
+  date: datetime(year: 2024, month: 6, day: 15),
+  monthly-schedule: "On",
+  yearly-schedule: "On",
+  (
+    (true, "Select an overall robot idea to build for the first robot iteration.", "Everyone"), (true, "Plan the implementation of the overall robot idea.", "Everyone"), )
+)

 After brainstorming different robot ideas, we had to pick one to begin building.
 This will be a very important decision as it will determine what we can build in the future.
 As such, we identified as much criteria as possible to make an accurate judgement.

 #decision-matrix-criteria[